This vegetable stroganoff is a great fridge-clearer, packed with all sorts of veggies in a rich and creamy stroganoff sauce.

 It's no secret that I'm a huge fan of mushroom stroganoff.
 I've shared all sorts of stroganoff recipes on here in the past - 15 minute mushroom stroganoff, slow cooker mushroom stroganoff, mushroom stroganoff pie, even mushroom stroganoff soup!

-But there are only so many mushrooms one person can take – even a mushroom lover like me.
-So this time I thought I’d mix it up with alllll different kinds of vegetables (and no mushrooms!), in this amazing 20 minute vegetable stroganoff.
+But there are only so many mushroom recipes one person can take - even a mushroom lover like me.
+So this time I thought I'd mix it up with alllll different kinds of vegetables (and no mushrooms!), in this amazing 20 minute vegetable stroganoff.

 What is stroganoff?